 No administrator or unit member shall use inappropriate forms of communication including, but not limited to, bullying, demeaning, sarcastic, or unprofessional comments with or to an administrator, unit member or staff member.
-In addition, no administrator or unit member or staff member shall speak in such fashion to an administrator, unit member or staff member or in the presence of an administrator, another unit member or staff member or in any public forum about a personal or professional matter regarding an administrator, another unit member, or staff member.
+In addition, no administrator or unit member or staff member shall speak in such fashion to an administrator, unit member or staff member or administrator, another unit member or staff member or administrator, another unit member or staff member or in any public forum about a personal or professional matter regarding an administrator, another unit member, or staff member.